 Generally speaking, these factors aren’t a problem for us humans.

-This complexity is hard to capture though, so researchers use natural language processing techniques to help computers understand exactly what we mean when we ask it questions.
+This complexity is hard to capture though, so researchers use natural language processing techniques to help computers try and understand exactly what we mean when we communicate with them.

 Language processing: the basics

 Breaking information down into smaller chunks of data allows computers to more easily access information and predict the likely relationship between words.
 By treating language as interchangeable blocks, computers have become pretty good at understanding human language.

 So, for example, in English there are 9 basic types of words: conjunctions, verbs, adjectives, nouns, interjections, pronouns, adverbs, articles, and prepositions.
 These are known as parts of speech.

 Knowing the type of words being spoken or written is the first step in untangling the complexities of language, but words alone aren’t enough for a computer as a single word can take on multiple different meanings.